dorythecat/StringCompresser/README.md

 Sure, this is not fully URL-safe, as some (if not most) browsers don't support most of the characters we're using, but, to be honest, that was only a light requirement, and I'm perfectly fine if I have to sacrifice it for a further 10% reduction in size. :3

+## 2nd Iteration - Web Client
+Welp, after checking it worked on Python, I decided to port this to a static website.
+Why, you might ask?
+Well, because I wanted to be able to show this off to be completely honest, and having a website where people can just try this out is way better than a python script.
+Bad news though, I had to bump it down to 2048 again, because otherwise we'd get some issues when copying text and ya-dah ya-dah.

+Still, not half bad! :D